Tomb of Kha and Merit: Personal possessions

 The personal items belonging to the couple were found neatly stored in various boxes, chests, and baskets.
 Kha's personal possessions make up the bulk of the objects, with some 196 items inscribed for him.
-These included work tools such as a rare folding wooden cubit rod (in its own leather pouch), scribal palettes, a drill, chisel, an adze, and a possible level.
+These included work tools such as a rare folding wooden cubit rod which is 527.6 mm long when extended and kept in its own leather pouch, scribal palettes, a drill, chisel, an adze, and an empty case designed to hold the bar and pans of a weighing scale.
 Among his cosmetics were bronze razors in a leather bag, a comb, and tubes of kohl.
 Also present were items for preparing and serving drinks, including a funnel, two metal strainers, a silver jar, and faience bowls.
 His clothing, marked with his monogram, was stored in several boxes and a bag.
 All were made of linen and consisted of 59 loincloths and 19 tunics, and further rectangular pieces of fabric, identified by Schiaparelli as four shawls and 26 sashes or kilts; seven of these were knotted together with loincloths to form sets of clothing.
 Other objects belonging to Kha were distributed around the tomb, such as four sticks (two with decorative bark inlay), and a traveling mat, folded on a net of doum palm nuts.